 The Company has a \$10 million line of credit from a national commercial bank secured by first mortgage liens on properties of the Operating Partnership.
 The Company closed on the line of credit facility on May 10, 2000.
 The first drawdown was used to pay off the then existing first mortgage on the Utah Property.
-Such first drawdown was in the amount of \$1,515,644.08 which included \$1,358,789.39 payable to the Utah first mortgagee, legal fees for the bank and the Company, title charges, the bank's quarterly administrative fee, and a prepayment penalty which is classified as an extraordinary item on the Consolidated Statement of Operations.
+Such first drawdown was in the amount of \$1,515,644 which included \$1,358,789 payable to the Utah first mortgage, legal fees for the bank and the Company, title charges, the bank's quarterly administrative fee, and a prepayment penalty which is classified as an extraordinary item on the Consolidated Statement of Operations.

 The Company received an offer of \$1,850,000 for the sale of its 25,200 s.f. office facility in Bloomington, Illinois.
-The offer is subject to a thirty (30) day purchaser "due diligence" period.
-If concluded, the sale would occur on or before September 1, 2000.
-A brokerage fee in the amount of \$50,000 would be payable to an outside broker.
-The property currently has 6,507 s.f.
-(25%) vacant.
-There is a lease proposal outstanding for 2,590 square feet.
-If the sale of the property is concluded, the leasing costs associated with the new lease, if concluded, will be paid by the purchaser.
-The Company's book value is \$2,053,979.
-A contract of sale has been delivered to the prospective purchaser, but has not been executed.
-The asset has been reclassified to Real Estate held for sale.
+The offer was subject to a thirty (30) day purchaser "due diligence" period.
+If concluded, the sale would have occurred on or before September 1, 2000.
+A brokerage fee in the amount of \$50,000 would have been payable to an outside broker.
+The proposed purchaser of the subject office facility elected not to proceed with the acquisition.
+The property currently has 3,917 s.f.
+(16%) vacant and a 8,309 s.f.
+(33%) tenant in default and in arrears of its rent payments.
+The Company's book value was \$2,053,979.
 In accordance with FASB 121, "Accounting for the impairment of long lived assets to be disposed of", the Company has reduced the carrying value of the asset to its estimated fair value.
 Accordingly, an impairment loss of approximately \$204,000 was recorded in the second quarter of 2000.
+The asset has been reclassified to "Real Estate Held For Sale."
+The Company's intention is to continue to hold this property for sale.

 CBC is a New York general partnership.
 The Point Associates, L.P. a Pennsylvania limited partnership, and Triangle Center Associates, L.P. a Pennsylvania limited partnership, were the sole partners of CBC during 1998.
 Until July 1, 2000, the general partner of The Point Associates, L.P. was Selbridge Corp., a Delaware corporation (Selbridge Corp. is now a limited partner).
 The general partner of Triangle Center Associates is Buttzville Corp., a Delaware corporation.
-Leo S. Ullman was the sole limited partner in each of The Point Associates, L.P. and Triangle Center Associates, L.P. and is an executive officer and a director of each of Selbridge Corp. and Buttzville Corp.
-As of July 1, 2000, Mr. Ullman's limited partnership interest was sold to The Point Shopping Center, LLP.
+Leo S. Ullman was the sole limited partner in each of The Point Associates, L.P. and Triangle Center Associates, L.P. and a director of each of Selbridge Corp. and Buttzville Corp.
+As of July 1, 2000, Mr. Ullman's limited partnership interest was sold to The Point Shopping Center LLP.
 During March and April 1999 The Point Associates, L.P. and Triangle Center Associates, L.P., respectively, transferred their interests in CBC to TPA Ownership L.L.C. ("TPA") resulting in TPA temporarily being sole partner of CBC.
 Hicks Management Corp. ("Hicks"), Ledford Corp. ("Ledford"), and Thomsville Corp. ("Thomsville") were equal members in TPA.
 Leo S. Ullman is an executive officer and a director of each of the aforementioned members of TPA.
-Effective December 31, 1999, TPA was dissolved and all of the member interests were assigned to Hicks, Ledford, and Thomsville, as general partnership interests, in equal one-third portions.
-Immediately following and also effective December 31, 1999, each of the aforementioned general partners transferred its one-third general partnership interests to Duncomb Corp., Lindsay Management Corp. and Hicks Corp.
+Effective December 31, 1999, TPA was dissolved and all of the member interests were assigned to Hicks, Ledford, and Thomsville, as general partnership interests to Duncomb Corp., Lindsay Management Corp.
 The transfers resulted in Duncomb Corp. having a 55% interest, Lindsay Management Corp. a 40% interest, and Hicks Corp., a 5% interest.
 Mr. Ullman is an executive officer and a director in Duncomb Corp., Lindsay Management Corp., and Hicks Corp.